sbird/kspace-neutrinos/README.txt

 If you are interested in this limit you should use the output of a Boltzmann code, such as CAMB, directly.

+=Massless neutrinos=
+Note that disabling the integrator is not exactly equivalent to enabling it with MNu = 0.
+When the integrator is enabled, OmegaNu is included in Omega0, the matter density.
+When it is disabled, OmegaNu is included in OmegaR, the radiation density.
+For best accuracy, disable the neutrino integrator when neutrinos are massless.

 ==Building==
 'make all' will make a static library
 'make test' will perform the runtime tests.